Traffic lights gone? Covid settings to be reviewed in 'couple of weeks'

 The Government could dispense with the traffic light system altogether when it reviews its Covid settings in the next "couple of weeks".

-At least one ministry is already consulting on ditching mask mandates in most settings - The Otago Daily Times reported this morning the Ministry of Disabled People had been consulting on dropping mandates for masks.
+At least one ministry is already consulting on ditching mask mandates in most settings - the Otago Daily Times reported this morning the Ministry of Disabled People had been consulting on dropping mandates for masks.

 New Zealand moved to the traffic light system on December 2 last year, since then, New Zealand has hovered between the red and orange traffic light settings - New Zealand is currently at orange and has been since April.

-Prime Minister Jacinda Ardern has hinted over the past few weeks that the whole system might be replaced.
-Asked on Friday about changes to the system, she hinted the whole thing might be dropped.
+Prime Minister Jacinda Ardern has hinted during the past few weeks the system might be replaced.
+Asked on Friday about changes she again seemed to suggest it might be dropped.

 "We've been living with the traffic light system for upwards to a year now - now is the time for us to look at whether all those settings are fit for purpose.
 We include masks in that," Ardern said.